cole-k/mus88-final-project/Readme.md

 ## Running

-Run the CSound score generator file so aptly named `generator.py` using the command
+Run the CSound score generator file so aptly named `score_generator.py` using the command

 ```
-python generator.py
+python score_generator.py
 ```

+N.B.
+For those with separate Python 2 and 3 installations, you'll want to run this with your Python 3 installation for best compatability (though it may still work in Python 2).

 ## Configuration